Photo of Chunhua

 Melbourne Connect

-I am a Research Fellow in NLP at The University of Melbourne, working with Prof Eduard Hovy on topics under the umbrella of disinformation.
-I'm interested in building more reliable, inclusive and collaborative AI systems that align with the diverse cultures and values of global human societies.
+I am a Postdoctoral Research Fellow and Associate Lecturer in NLP at The University of Melbourne, working with Prof Eduard Hovy and Dr Lea Frermann on cultural and value alignment in language models.
+My research develops human-centred NLP systems that reliably adapt to the diverse meanings, values, and behaviours of people across cultures and societies.

 News